AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/create-a-new-dialog-web-campaign.md

    <td colspan="1" rowspan="1"><strong>Dialog Style</strong></td>
    <td colspan="1" rowspan="1">
     <ul>
-     <li>Modern Trim&nbsp;- A stylish and distinctive dialog with semi-transparent black trim and rounded corners</li>
+     <li>Modern Trim - A stylish and distinctive dialog with semi-transparent black trim and rounded corners</li>
-     <li>Modern Trim II&nbsp;- A&nbsp;stylish and distinctive dialog with a light shadow trim and rounded corners and close button</li>
+     <li>Modern Trim II - A stylish and distinctive dialog with a light shadow trim and rounded corners and close button</li>
-     <li>Transparent&nbsp;- A fully transparent dialog box, ideal for transparent (png) images for your call to actions.&nbsp;</li>
+     <li>Transparent - A fully transparent dialog box, ideal for transparent (png) images for your call to actions. </li>
-     <li>Basic -&nbsp;A simple style dialog, with thicker title header space fulfilling your basic dialog box needs.</li>
+     <li>Basic - A simple style dialog, with thicker title header space fulfilling your basic dialog box needs.</li>
     </ul></td>
   </tr>
   <tr>